attdevsupport/att-html5-sdk/sdk/doc_src/guides/techtip_mms/README.md

 How do I check the status of an MMS message?
 ---

-1. **Save the MMS Id**
+1. **Save the MMS Id.**

     When you send an MMS message, the success callback receives a response object containing the Id that identifies the MMS.
-You should save this Id and use it to get the status of the message.
+You should save this Id and use it to get the status of the message:

         var messageId;